A Girsanov-type formula for a class of anticipative transforms of Brownian motion associated with exponential functionals: Preliminaries

+where $K_{0}$ is the modified Bessel function of the third kind (or the Macdonald function) of order $0$. \end{prop}

+For the modified Bessel functions, refer to, e.g., \cite[Section~5.7]{leb}.
+The above proposition is a consequence of the next two lemmas, the first one of which is a restatement of \cite[Proposition~1.7]{myPI} in the case of Brownian motion without drift.
 We denote by $\{ \Z _{s}\} _{s\ge 0}$ the natural filtration of the process $Z=\{ Z_{s}\} _{s\ge 0}$, where, as mentioned in \sref{;intro}, $Z_{s}$ refers to $Z_{s}(B)$ for notational simplicity.
-The following lemma is a restatement of \cite[Proposition~1.7]{myPI} in the case of Brownian motion without drift.

 \begin{lem} For every nonnegative measurable function $f$ on $\R $, we have, a.s.,